-The PhD Committee will consist of the designated advisor and four additional faculty members, at least one of whom will be chosen from outside the Natural Resources and Environmental Studies Graduate Program.
-The outside member may be chosen from other UNBC faculties or from other Canadian/United States accredited post-secondary institutions.
+The PhD Committee will consist of the designated advisor and a minimum of three additional faculty members, at least one of whom will be chosen from outside the Natural Resources and Environmental Studies Graduate Program.
+The outside faculty member may be chosen from post-secondary institutions acccredited in Canada and the United States.
 Under exceptional circumstances, and with approval from the Dean of Graduate Programs, additional members may be added at the request of the student or the advisor.
-The expertise represented on the committee should reflect the concept of interdisciplinarity.
-The committee should be assembled during the student's first year of study.
+The expertise represented on the committee should reflect interdisciplinarity.
+The committee should be assembled by the beginning of the student's second semester of study (i.e. the January Semester) to facilitate the student preparing for the required Candidacy Exams.